controlecidadao/samantha_ia/README.md

 ---

-🌐 Samantha is being developed under the principles of [Open Science](https://www.unesco.org/en/open-science) (open methodology, open source, open data, open access, open peer review and open educational resources).
+🌐 Samantha is being developed under the principles of [Open Science](https://www.unesco.org/en/open-science) (open methodology, open source, open data, open access, open peer review and open educational resources) and and [MIT License](https://opensource.org/licenses/MIT).
 Therefore, anyone can contribute to its improvement.

 Feel free to share your ideas with us!